-Today’s primary topic of discussion is time and how efficiency can factor into the decision of whichto trade in a retirement account.
+Today’s primary topic of discussion is time and how efficiency can factor into the decision of which expiration to trade in a retirement account.
 The example used here is the cash-secured put with the comparison coming between 45-day options and LEAP options about a year out.

 Tom and Tony start off by comparing credits and potential returns of these short puts with varying times to expiration.
 While the longer-term option has the larger credit and thus larger potential return on buying power on a cash-secured basis, the LEAP option comes with a few caveats.

 When we annualize the short-term option credit, we see a much more similar opportunity.
-Also, the returns for theputs with different expirations look very similar historically with the main difference being that the 1-year short put must be held almost 8 times longer on average to reach relative to the credit received.
+Also, the returns for the same delta puts with different expirations look very similar historically with the main difference being that the 1-year short put must be held almost 8 times longer on average to reach 50% in profits relative to the credit received.

-The segment concludes with a brief discussion of how LEAP options can also increase a trader’s error term, theoretically, due to.
+The segment concludes with a brief discussion of how LEAP options can also increase a trader’s error term, theoretically, due to fewer occurrences.